 Though making an appointment is not required, it is recommended.
 Clients are welcome to walk-in, but it is not guaranteed the time will be available.

-Especially during mid-terms and finals, plan on making an appointment to have time with a writing consultant.
+Especially during mid-terms and finals, plan on scheduling an appointment to have guaranteed time with a writing consultant.

 Yes.
 However, it is recommended that each group member be present during the time his/her section of writing is reviewed.

 Students unable to come to campus have the option of a remote consultation.
 To schedule a remote appointment, look on the WCOnline scheduler for the consultant named "REMOTE" and schedule an appointment during that time.

 With the remote option, you would e-mail your paper to email@example.com before your appointment time.